Table of Contents

 - Sear Chicken: Place chicken on a plate and season generously with kosher salt and ground black pepper.
 Bring an oven-safe dutch oven to medium-high heat.
 Add oil to pan; swirl to coat.
 Sear chicken skin-side down for 1-2 minutes, flip and let cook another 1-2 minutes (turning down heat, as-needed).
 Remove chicken from dutch oven, place on a plate and set aside.

 - Simmer + Bake: Bring to a simmer and then place chicken thighs back on top (skin side up) along with any juices that have settled on the plate under them.
-Place lid on the large pot and put in the oven, middle rack.
+Place lid on the large pot and put in the preheated oven, middle rack.
 Bake 30-40 minutes or until rice is soft (or cooked to your liking).
 If you check the rice and you feel like all of the broth is gone but the rice isn’t fully cooked, add an additional 1/4 cup broth.

 - Serve: Remove the cover, let sit for a few minutes, and then serve immediately!